tkuanlun350/3DUnet-Tensorflow-Brats18/README.md

 + Python 3; TensorFlow >= 1.4
 + Tensorpack@0.8.5 (https://github.com/tensorpack/tensorpack)
 (pip install -U git+https://github.com/ppwwyyxx/tensorpack.git@0.8.5)
 + BRATS2017 or BRATS2018 data.
-It needs to have the following directory structure:
+It needs to have the following directory structure (you can also add your own validation data and test data, just to modify the path in config):
++ (Optional) If you want to use [Bias Correction](https://ieeexplore.ieee.org/abstract/document/5445030/) you have to install nipype and ANTs (see preprocess.py)
 ```
 DIR/
   training/
     HGG/
     LGG/
   val/
-    BRATS*.nii.gz
-  test/
     BRATS*.nii.gz
 ```
 ## Data